Lennskie/bachelor-thesis-2023/README.md

 This project has been made it Python 3.10 and will only work in versions matching or higher, because the `match` function has only been introduced in 3.10.

-For Windows, you'll need to install `pypiwin32` with pip.
+This POC is written for Windows and you'll need to install `pypiwin32` with pip.

 # How to use for 1 file and params